-Chapter 1.
-This chapter describes arrests made by Federal law enforcement agencies for violations of Federal law, including the characteristics of arrestees.
+Chapter 1 describes arrests made by Federal law enforcement agencies for violations of Federal law, including the characteristics of arrestees; warrants initiated and cleared by the U.S. Marshals Service are also reported.

-Chapter 2.
-This chapter describes decisions made by Federal prosecutors in screening criminal matters and the characteristics of defendants in cases prosecuted or declined for prosecution.
+Chapter 2 describes decisions made by Federal prosecutors in screening criminal matters and the characteristics of defendants in cases prosecuted or declined for prosecution.

-Chapter 3.
-This chapter describes the pretrial release and detention practices of the Federal judiciary, including the characteristics of defendants detained or released pending trial.
+Chapter 3 describes the pretrial release and detention practices of the Federal judiciary, including the characteristics of defendants detained or released pending trial.

-Chapter 4.
-This chapter describes actions by the Federal judiciary in adjudicating defendants in cases filed by the U.S. attorneys, including the offense charged and characteristics of defendants convicted.
+Chapter 4 describes actions by the Federal judiciary in adjudicating defendants in cases filed by the U.S. attorneys, including the offense charged and characteristics of defendants convicted.

-Chapter 5.
-This chapter describes the sentences imposed by the Federal judiciary on convicted defendants, including the characteristics of defendants sentenced.
+Chapter 5 describes the sentences imposed by the Federal judiciary on convicted defendants, including the characteristics of defendants sentenced.

-Chapter 6.
-This chapter describes appeals of criminal convictions and sentences imposed in the Federal courts, including the original offense charged.
+Chapter 6 describes appeals of criminal convictions and sentences imposed in the Federal courts, including the original offense charged.

-Chapter 7.
-This chapter describes defendants under Federal correctional supervision - probation, parole, and supervised release - including the outcome of the supervision (successful completion or violations), admissions to and releases from Federal prison, and time served by Federal inmates.
+Chapter 7 describes defendants under Federal correctional supervision - probation, parole, and supervised release - including the outcome of the supervision (successful completion or violations), admissions to and releases from Federal prison, and time served by Federal inmates.

-Methodology.
-This section describes the procedures followed in analyzing data and developing tables.
+The Methodology section describes the procedures followed in analyzing data and developing tables.

-Glossary.
-This section contains definitions for terms used in the Compendium.
+The Glossary contains definitions for terms used in the Compendium.
 Since many terms used in the text and tables have specialized meanings (either because they refer to Federal law or because of reporting procedures by the Federal agencies supplying the data), readers are encouraged to check the glossary for exact definitions of tabulated data.